NIEM/NIEM.github.io/model/concepts/metadata/index.md

 ## Where to reference metadata

 Metadata can be referenced from any element.
-It is not necessary though to repeat the same references on each element in an instance.
+It may not be necessary though to repeat the same references on each element in an instance.
 Metadata on a higher level element, like `nc:Person`, may be considered to carry through to children elements, such as `nc:PersonBirthDate`, unless specifically overridden.

-## Applicability

-A metadata element may be able to be used by any NIEM element or type, or it may be constrained to only certain ones.

-If a metadata element is constrained to a given type, then any element of that type or of a type that extends from that type may reference it.
-For example, a metadata element constrained to type `structures:AssociationType` may be used by any association element.

-Use the attributes `appinfo:appliesToElements` and  `appinfo:appliesToTypes` to limit the metadata element to one or more elements and/or types.